Ardillo/DM-3212-badusb/README.md

 #define ENABLE_SERIAL
 ```
 This will enable the serial connection between the ESP-12E module and the AtMega32u4 on the side of the ESP module.
-Then run **Upload** in the Arduino IDE, since the serial is in passthrough this don't need extra tooling and should work fine with the built-in esptool.py script.
+Then run **Upload** in the Arduino IDE, since the serial is in passthrough this doesn't need extra tooling and should work fine with the built-in esptool.py script.

 # firmware AtMega32u4